Bull of Heaven (band): Musical style

 Bull of Heaven is mostly known for its slow, lengthy, unchanging music.
 Usually the focus is around dark ambient, minimalism, and drone; however, the band is not limited to just these genres.
 237: Disordered Before the Naked Picture of Despair is an avant-garde jazz loop.
 Similarly, 261: A Feeling for the Order Lying Behind the Appearance is a more traditional progressive rock/avant-garde jazz song.
 There are elements of spoken word, post-rock, harsh noise, modern classical, drone doom, and many more throughout the band's discography.

-Live
+Live performances

-Bull of Heaven has only performed a handful of live shows, notably the Boris Afterparty in Denver in 2010 and at the Lemp Neighborhood Arts Center in St. Louis in 2014.
+Bull of Heaven has only performed a handful of live shows, notably a party held by the Japanese band Boris in Denver in 2010, and at the Lemp Neighborhood Arts Center in St. Louis in 2014.

 Discography

-As of September 2022, Bull of Heaven has precisely 526 releases in their discography.
+Bull of Heaven have put of hundreds of releases in their discography.
+Before Count's death in 2016, they mainly focused on a progressively numbered series of works.
+In 2013, they put out the non-numbered Latin series, which consisted of drone/noise pieces mingled with numerous jam sessions with multiple musicians, notably which many were used and stitched together in the 83-minute psych rock track 299: Self-Traitor, I Do Bring The Spider Love.
+In 2018, Keener resumed the Bull of Heaven project and abandoned the conventional numbered system.

+Numbered releases (2008-2016)

+This series includes 353 releases numbered from 001 to 353, with numerals followed by distinct titles.

+Roman numeral series (2009)

+This series includes 100 releases numbered from I to C.

+Aleph series (2009-2011)

+This series includes 11 releases numbered from Aleph0 (א0) to Aleph11 (א11).

+Untitled series (2010)

+This series includes 10 releases numbered from Untitled1 to Untitled10.